 - Supporting the organization of three multi-stakeholder public events.

-- Capacity assessment report on civil society organizations and trade unions participation in Social Protection and Public Finance Management processes in Uganda
+- Capacity assessment: Good practices, learning demands and challenges for civil society organisations and trade unions participation in Social Protection and Public Finance Management processes in Uganda, December 2020.

 - Budget briefs on the National Budget Framework Fiscal Year 2021/22